jteijema/asreview-plugin-model-switcher/README.md

-# A new ASReview mode
+# A new ASReview model
+This model switches between 2 models during runtime.
+It can be useful for when later stages of data classification require different models.

 This plugin contains a base model and examples for a switching model.
-Since nb works very well in the first phase, it would be a waste not to use it.
+Since nb works very well in the first phase.
 Contains 1 base switcher and 2 implementations.

-## Functions
-This new model switches classifier at a set point.

 ## Getting started